Food makes for some very sweet "mouths".

 Nutrexpa family group dedicated to the food sector had announced a strategy to grow in the breakfast business, where it already had the brand name Cola Cao http://colacao.es/and manufactured Nocilla.
 In 2008, it decided to enter the biscuit segment with the acquisition of Cuétara for €215M.
 In 2012, it took a further step with the purchase of Artiach to the group Panrico, this time for a more affordable price of approximately €80M.
 In 2011, Nutrexpa had a turnover of €475M and Artiach a figure close to €67M.

-"With these two acquisitionsNutrexpa has managed to position itself as a leader in the biscuit niche in Spain.
+"With these two mergers and acquisitionsNutrexpa has managed to position itself as a leader in the biscuit niche in Spain.
 It has chosen two companies with very well positioned brands and with a relevant % of the market.
 In this way, it has played it safe.
 Other groups have opted to refloat companies in crisis, which can lead to better entry prices but more risk in subsequent management", analyses Diego Gutierrez, corporate finance expert at Abra Invest.

 Cocoa and nuts the preferred ingredients for foreign investors